websycode/Websycode/CODE_OF_CONDUCT.md

 We don't accept the following behaviour:

-* Revealing sensitive information about our community to other.
+* Revealing sensitive information about our community to others.
 * Blackmailing someone.
 * Trolling, insulting/derogatory comments, public or private harassment.
 * Publishing others' private information, such as a physical or electronic address, without explicit permission